codex-academy/codeX_Feb2015Intro/README.md

 * Look at the Javascript source code used by your web page
 * Add a breakpoint in Javascript sourcecode

+This is just to mention a few of the things you can do in Google Developer tools.
+Other browsers have similar capabilities, but some times you need to install a browser plugin.
+In Firefox you can install the excellent Firebug plugin to get developer support.

 ### Sublime Text

 Sublime Text editor is a text editor with lots of nice features that makes your life as a developer much easier.